suijaa/community-operators/README.md

 ## Update your Operator

 Similarly, to update your operator you need to submit a PR with any changes to your Operator resources.
-Refere to our [contribution guide](docs/contributing.md#updating-your-existing-operator) for more details.
+Refer to our [contribution guide](docs/contributing.md#updating-your-existing-operator) for more details.

 ## Test your Operator